Acoustic interactions between inversion symmetric and asymmetric two-level systems: Conclusions

 \section{Conclusions}

 Using conjugate gradients method we have calculated the elastic interactions between rotations and flips of CN impurities in a KBr lattice.
 CN flips constitute two states related to each other by inversion symmetry, defined as $\tau$ TLSs.
 CN rotations constitute asymmetric (S) TLSs.
 For two CN impurities in an otherwise pure lattice we find that the elastic S-S, S-$\tau$, and $\tau$-$\tau$ interactions differ both in their magnitude at short distances, and in their spatial power law dependence.
 Introducing disorder does not change the relative magnitude of the interactions at short distances, but affects the spatial dependence of interactions involving a $\tau$-TLS, as inversion symmetry is broken.
 Our results are in agreement with theoretical predictions both for the magnitude and the power law dependence of the interactions.
-For the latter, we find that the power law dependence predicted for large distances persists down to very short distances, not much larger than the interatomic distance.
-Since the magnitude and spatial dependence of the elastic S-$\tau$ interactions is a crucial element in the Two-TLS model for the low temperature universality in disordered and amorphous solids, our results contribute to the validation of the above model, and to the advance of our understanding of the microscopic structure of amorphous solids and of the low temperature properties of glasses.
+Further, we find that the power law dependence predicted for large distances persists down to very short distances, not much larger than the interatomic distance.
+Our results can serve as basis for the calculation of interaction dominated properties in disordered lattices in both very low concentrations, where disorder can be neglected, and in moderate concentrations, where disorder plays a significant role.